Favicon HTML Code

 Do I need both ICO and PNG formats?

 For maximum compatibility, yes.
 The ICO format is supported by all browsers including very old versions of Internet Explorer.
 PNG is preferred by modern browsers and produces better quality.
-Most sites include both — ICO as a fallback at the root, and PNG for modern browsers via HTML link tags.
+Most sites include both: ICO as a fallback at the root, and PNG for modern browsers via HTML link tags.
+See our favicon.ico guide for the recommended ICO sizes.

 Can I use an emoji or text as a favicon?